 In context of its cluster policy, the Bavarian state government supports the operation of state-wide platforms in high-tech industries and traditional sectors of the Bavarian economy.
-Central task of the cluster platforms is to connect businesses with each other as well as businesses with research institutions.

 The "Joint Innovation Strategy of the Federal States Berlin and Brandenburg (innoBB)" primarily aims at developing the following cross-state clusters according to intelligent specialisation: Health economy; Energy technology; Transport, mobility, and logistics; Information and communication technology, media, and the creative economy; and Optics (including microsystems technology).

 The federal state of Brandenburg focuses on efficient networks, strategic alliances and a targeted expansion of research associations – including new forms of institutional networking and structural cooperation.